 Business excellence and quality assurance are of utmost importance in our business.
-We are proud to be one of a few local SMEs to be conferred the prestigious Singapore Quality Award by the SQA Governing Council for achieving world-class standard of performance excellence which reaffirms our already strong credentials in the international market.
-We also received the Singapore Quality Class award by SPRING Singapore and won the Enterprise 50 award (Ranking: 1st) by the Singapore Economic Development Board.
-In addition, we have achieved ISO 9001, ISO 14001 and ISO 13485 EICC certifications.
+We are proud to be one of a few local SMEs to be conferred the prestigious Singapore Quality Award by the Enterprise Singapore SQA Governing Council for achieving world-class standard of performance excellence which reaffirms our already strong credentials in the international market.
+We also received the Singapore Quality Class award from the Singapore Economic Development Board ("EDB") (formerly SPRING Singapore) and were awarded the EDB Enterprise 50 Awards (Ranking: 1st) by EDB.
+In addition, we have achieved ISO 9001, ISO 14001 and ISO 13485 certifications.